pyexcel/pyexcel-xls/README.rst

 write data in xls format and it can read xlsx and xlsm fromat.
 You are likely to use it with `pyexcel <https://github.com/pyexcel/pyexcel>`_.

+Update:

+1. v0.6.3 removed the pin on xlrd < 2.
+If you have xlrd >= 2, this
+library will NOT read 'xlsx' format and you need to install pyexcel-xlsx.
+Othwise, this library can use xlrd < 2 to read xlsx format for you.
+So 'xlsx' support in this library will vary depending on the installed version of xlrd.

+2. 0.6.3 can write datetime.timedelta. but when the value is read out, you will get datetime.datetime. so you as the developer decides what to do with it.

 New flag: `detect_merged_cells` allows you to spread the same value among all merged cells.
 But be aware that this may slow down its reading performance.